cortexproject/cortex/docs/architecture.md

 ### Query Frontend

 The query frontend is an optional job which accepts HTTP requests and queues them by tenant ID, retrying them on errors.
 This allow for the occasional large query which would otherwise cause a querier OOM, allowing us to over-provision querier parallelism.
-Also, it prevents multiple large from being convoyed on a single querier by distributing them FIFO across all queriers.
+Also, it prevents multiple large requests from being convoyed on a single querier by distributing them FIFO across all queriers.
 And finally, it prevent a single tenant from DoSing other tenants by fairly scheduling queries between tenants.

 The query frontend job accepts gRPC streaming requests from the queriers, which then "pull" requests from the frontend.
 For HA it is recommended you run multiple frontends - the queriers will connect to (and pull requests from) all of them.
 To get the benefit of the fair scheduling, it is recommended you run fewer frontends than queriers - two should suffice.